 But the most interesting thing about USB-C is that the connector is reversible: there is no "right way up".
 You can just blindly stick it into a port on a device, and it'll smoothly go in and work.

-Apple and other manufacturers have embraced Thunderbolt 3 not only because of its USB-C connector but also because of Thunderbolt 3's features - mostly the fast data transfer for storing large files.
+Manufacturers have embraced Thunderbolt because of its features - mostly the fast data transfer for storing large files.
+The fact it uses the now-common USB-C connector is a welcome bonus.

-You can use it to connect your Mac to displays, transfer data quickly between computers and hard drives, daisy chain external devices, and power up - all with just one physical connection.
+You can use it to connect your Mac or PC to displays, transfer data quickly between computers and hard drives, daisy chain external devices, and power up - all with just one physical connection.

-Remember that not all USB Type-C ports support Thunderbolt 3.
-While smartphones and tablets may use the connector, the Thunderbolt platform is only available on devices with Intel processors.
+Remember that not all USB Type-C ports support Thunderbolt 3 though.
+While smartphones and tablets may use the connector, it doesn't necessarily mean those top speeds and features are available.

 So, while you can technically plug any USB Type-C device or cable into a Thunderbolt 3 port, it won't support Thunderbolt's features.
-And a Thunderbolt 3 peripheral plugged into a regular USB Type-C port won't support Thunderbolt features either.
+And a Thunderbolt 3 peripheral plugged into a regular USB Type-C port likely won't function at all.